Dino-Burger/matplotlib-chatbot/README.md

 After loading the data you can add a legend, or change the style, or make it an xkcd plot.
 You can for example say `list styles` to get a list of styles and then `set style as fast` to set the style 'fast'.

+An example conversation would be as follows:
+- what data
+- plot y
+- list all files
+- load 1
+- list my variables
+- remove y
+- turn on xkcd
+- add a legend to the left
+- xkcd off
+- exit